 - How to Store Ghee?

-- How to Tell if Ghee is Spoiled?
+- How to Know if Ghee Has Gone Bad

 - How Long Does Ghee Last?

 - Can you freeze ghee?

 - Does ghee actually expire?

 Yes, ghee goes bad over time.
 The average shelf life of ghee is about 1 to 2 years and better storage precautions even increase its life span.
 Actually, ghee can go rancid or bad just like other fats.
 The taste and smell of ghee degrade steadily.
 Few sellers may say that ghee lasts forever, but it is not true.

 Ghee retains its quality well for months even if it is not refrigerated because it has most monounsaturated as well as saturated fats.

 In general, ghee doesn’t need refrigeration.
 Even the room temperature is useful to retain its quality longer.
 Many producers recommend storing ghee in the refrigerator after opening.
 The fridge is useful to keep quality for 12 months, but at room temperature, the ghee lasts for 3 to 6 months.

 But few producers suggest storing the opened ghee bottle at room temperature i.e. pantry.
 Finally, if you want ghee to retain its taste, and smell for a longer period, it is better to refrigerate it.

 Always recommend storing ghee in a cool and dry place that is away from direct sunlight and other heat sources.
 You can refrigerate the ghee if you want to store it for more days.
 When scooping ghee from the container, it is mandatory to use clean spoons and never double dip.